xxl4/me/source/_posts/IT-security-2024-09-21.md

 **Longstanding Darktrace CEO Poppy Gustafsson to Step Down**

-**Cambridge, UK – March 8, 2023** – Darktrace, a leading global cybersecurity company, today announced that its Chief Executive Officer, Poppy Gustafsson, has decided to step down from her role.
-The Board of Directors has appointed Darktrace's Chief Technology Officer, Nicole Eagan, as Interim CEO, effective immediately.

-Gustafsson has led Darktrace since its inception in 2013 and has played a pivotal role in shaping the company into the global leader it is today.
-Under her leadership, Darktrace has experienced significant growth, expanding its customer base and launching numerous innovative cybersecurity products.
+After a decade-long tenure, Poppy Gustafsson, the CEO of Darktrace, has announced her plan to step down from her position.
+Gustafsson will remain as a board director and advisor to the company.

+Under Gustafsson's leadership, Darktrace has grown into a leading cybersecurity firm with a market capitalization of approximately $2.3 billion.
+The company specializes in developing artificial intelligence (AI) technologies for threat detection and response.

+Gustafsson's departure comes as Darktrace faces increasing competition in the cybersecurity industry.
+The company has also recently reported a loss in revenue and profit for the first time since its initial public offering in 2021.

+The decision to step down was mutually agreed upon by Gustafsson and the Darktrace board.
+The company has launched a search for a new CEO who can lead them through this period of transition and growth.

+Gustafsson's legacy at Darktrace will be defined by her contributions to the development and adoption of AI in cybersecurity.
+She has been a vocal advocate for the use of technology to improve security practices.

-"It has been an incredible privilege to lead Darktrace for the past decade," said Gustafsson.
-"I am proud of what we have achieved together, and I am confident that the company is well-positioned for continued success.
-I would like to thank our customers, employees, and partners for their unwavering support."
+In a statement, Gustafsson said, "It has been an honor to lead Darktrace over the past 10 years.
+I am proud of what we have achieved together, but I believe that now is the right time for a change."

-Nicole Eagan, who has been with Darktrace since 2018, has a deep understanding of the company's technology and business.
-As CTO, she has led the development of Darktrace's cutting-edge AI-powered security products.

-"I am honored to take on the role of Interim CEO at this exciting time for Darktrace," said Eagan.
-"I believe strongly in our mission to protect organizations from cyber threats, and I am committed to continuing the innovation that has made Darktrace a leader in our industry."

-The Board of Directors has initiated a comprehensive search for a permanent CEO, and Eagan will continue to lead the company as Interim CEO during this process.

-"On behalf of the Board, I would like to thank Poppy Gustafsson for her exceptional leadership over the past ten years," said Gordon Hurst, Chairman of Darktrace.
-"She has been instrumental in Darktrace's success, and we wish her all the best in her future endeavors.
-We are confident that Nicole Eagan will provide strong leadership as Interim CEO and will continue to drive the company forward."

-About Darktrace

-Darktrace is a global leader in cybersecurity, protecting organizations from cyber threats in real time.
-The company's AI-powered platform uses advanced machine learning algorithms to detect and respond to cyberattacks in real time, offering a new level of security for organizations of all sizes.
-Darktrace has over 2,000 customers worldwide and is headquartered in Cambridge, UK.
+The board of Darktrace has thanked Gustafsson for her leadership and contributions to the company.
+They have expressed confidence in her continued support as a board director and advisor.